-This paired-watershed research initiative and the partnerships that have emerged has been nothing less than remarkable.
-I remember clearly the public meetings conducted to explain the project to producers in the watersheds.
-At first there was some concern about the possibility data could be used for potential new enforcement policies from State and Federal Resource Agencies, but these meetings along with individual on-farm meetings resulted in a high level of trust and interest.
-In fact, all three water quality gage stations in Beargrass Creek and Pawpaw Creek are located on private farm properties.
-The local land owners have even helped clear snow and mow grass at the sites to provide access to the gages.
+This paired-watershed research initiative and the partnerships continue to be one of the very best watershed projects in the Midwest (Joe Magner, University Minnesota Personal Communication).
+The Beargrass Creek and Pawpaw Creek study has merged good science and human dimensions into a project with relevant and pragmatic scientific results.
+I remember clearly the public meeting conducted to explain the paired watershed project to producers in the in 2013.
+At first there was genuine concern among producers about the possibility data could be used for potential new enforcement policies from State and Federal Resource Agencies, but these meetings along with individual on-farm meetings resulted in a high level of trust and interest.
+In fact, each water quality gage station in Beargrass Creek and Pawpaw Creek are located on private farm properties, and we have had NO vandalism of any gage station.
+The local landowners continue to mow grass at the sites to provide access to the gages.
 This level of trust and cooperation has built cultural bridges of understanding and the intangible human element of scientific research.
-For the Environmental Studies Program students, resources from this partnership has provided opportunities to learn about farm families who make a living through agriculture.
-They have had an opportunity to learn about the business of farming along with the myriad of challenges for farmers.
-Farmers have learned that college students from Manchester University are good young people working hard to understand the complexities of environmental challenges within the context of the human endeavor of agriculture.
+For the student technicians, resources from this partnership has provided opportunities to learn about farm families who make a living through agriculture.
+These technicians have had multiple opportunities to learn about the business of farming along with myriad of challenges for farmers.
+Farmers have learned that college students are good young people working hard to understand the complexities of environmental challenges within the context of the human endeavor of agriculture.
 The relationship has been positive, cooperative, and thoughtful.
-It turns out farmers have been curious about what kind of fish live in the streams and how much nitrogen, phosphorus, and sediment is really flowing downstream.
+It turns out farmers have been keenly interested in the data generated from our work.
+They want to know what kind of fish live in the streams and how much nitrogen, phosphorus, and sediment is really flowing downstream.
 There have been several farmers visit our laboratory since we began the project.
+The mission is to provide relevant and novel research to educate and demonstrate the value of long-term data to make wise management decisions.
 In addition, the ISA and ICMC resources have been successfully leveraged toward additional grants.
 In 2014 a grant to help promote upland soil and water conservation was awarded for \$15,000 from the United States Fish and Wildlife Service.
-In 2015 a second grant from the United States Fish and Wildlife Service was awarded for \$60,000 to convert nearly 1,500 feet of a poorly functioning drainage ditch to a natural channel design stream (two-stage ditch) on a cooperating private farm (Figure 3).
-This a novel research project is just upstream from the gage station on Beargrass Creek and has provided an opportunity to examine stream habitat and fish communities before and after construction.
-We also examined bird and mammals present before construction.
-Pre-sample data have been collected and post-construction data will be collected in the summer of 2017 and 2018.
+In 2015, a second grant from the United States Fish and Wildlife Service was awarded for \$60,000 to convert nearly 1,500 feet of a poorly functioning drainage ditch to a natural channel design stream (two-stage ditch) on a cooperating private farm (Figure 3).
+This a novel research project is just upstream from the gage station on Beargrass Creek and has provided an opportunity to examine stream habitat, fish communities, and upland wildlife before and after construction.
+We examined birds and mammals present before construction.
+Pre-sample data have been collected and postconstruction data will be collected in the summer of 2017 and 2018.
 Water quality parameters also being compared before and after construction.
 Prior to construction there was severe ditch bank erosion and season fish kills from high biological oxygen demand from tree leaves.
 The bank erosion has been repaired and there has been sufficient oxygen available for fish to be more than comfortable.
-The USFWS personnel commented that this continues to be the best paired watershed study in terms of broadbased partnerships and technical merit they are aware.
+The USFWS personnel commented that this continues to be the best paired watershed study in terms of broad- based partnerships and technical merit they are aware.